 This checklist takes you through our recommended steps…

-Identify the names of key people in your local community to be involved in a community garden project
+Identify the names of key people in your local community to be involved in your community garden project

-Note contacts of leaders of local Neighourhood groups, the Residents Association, Youth group(s), the Community Centre, Parish Council, Church, School, GP surgery, local business hub, allotment/ gardening club(s) etc.)
+Get in contact with leaders of local neighbourhood groups and organisations like the Residents Association, Youth group(s), the Community Centre, Parish Council, Church, School, GP surgery, local business hub, allotment/ gardening club(s) etc. Work with these community leaders to see who can help influence their followers and promote the project further.

-Get a general feel for whether local people want a community garden and/or wildlife patch.
-Note the most popular “uses of our green space” ideas, suggested locations and names of the most enthusiastic people to be involved in the project.
+Get a general feel for whether local people want a community garden and/or wildlife patch or both.
+Take an “Anything goes!” approach and discuss inspiring ideas, noting the most popular “uses of our green space” and suggested locations along with the names of the most enthusiastic people to be involved in the project.

-Conduct surveys and ask local residents to meetings and events to get a firm idea of what your community wants to achieve.
+Conduct surveys and ask local residents to meetings and events to get a firm idea of what your community wants to achieve and what kind of commitment you have from them.

 Identify local people who want to be involved in the project & start meeting with them.

-Gather names and get to know your core members – for example, talk about what people want to get from the project, the type of garden they want, motivations for joining, the skills they bring, their desired involvement (incl. long-term commitment), etc.
+Gather names and get to know your core members – for example, talk about what people want to get from the project, the type of garden they want, motivations for joining, the skills they bring, their desired involvement (incl. long-term commitment), etc as well as which community leaders, groups and organisations will support your project.

 Identify possible locations for your community garden/wildlife patch on public land & begin making enquiries of land owners.